 The lack of the plasma membrane carnitine transporter results in urinary carnitine wasting, low serum carnitine levels (0-5 $\mu$ M, normal 25-50 $\mu$ M), and decreased intracellular carnitine accumulation.
-Patients with primary carnitine deficiency lose most (90- 95%) of the filtered carnitine in urine and their heterozygous parents lose 2- 3 times the normal amount, explaining their mildly reduced plasma carnitine levels [Scaglia et al., 1998].
+Patients with primary carnitine deficiency lose most (90-95%) of the filtered carnitine in urine and their heterozygous parents lose 2 to 3 times the normal amount, explaining their mildly reduced plasma carnitine levels [Scaglia et al., 1998].

 Affected patients can have a predominant metabolic or cardiac presentation.
-The metabolic presentation is more frequent before 2 years of age.
+The metabolic presentation is more frequent before two years of age.
 Typically, these children start refusing feedings and become irritable for an upper respiratory tract infection or an acute gastroenteritis.
 Subsequently, they become lethargic and minimally responsive.
 In most cases, they have hepatomegaly in addition to signs and symptoms of the triggering condition.
 Laboratory evaluation usually reveals hypoglycemia with minimal or no ketones in urine and hyperammonemia with variably elevated liver function tests.
 Creatine kinase (CK) can also be mildly elevated.
 If children are not treated promptly with intravenous glucose, they progress to coma and death.
 Cardiomyopathy is more frequent in older patients associated sometimes with hypotonia.
 Chest radiograms may show an enlarged heart and decreased ventricular ejection fraction can be measured by echocardiography.
 Cardiomyopathy can also be seen in older patients with a metabolic presentation, even if asymptomatic from a cardiac standpoint.
-A few patients have been completely asymptomatic for all of their life and have been diagnosed following the birth of an affected child [Spiekerkoetter et al., 2003].
+A few patients, have been completely asymptomatic for all of their life and have been diagnosed following the birth of an affected child [Spiekerkoetter et al., 2003].
 Other children, diagnosed because of an affected sibling, had only mild developmental delays [Wang et al., 2001].

 Key to the diagnosis is the measurement of plasma carnitine levels.
-Free and acylated carnitine are extremely reduced (free carnitine $<5 \mu$ M, normal 25- $50 \mu$ M) and urine organic acids do not show any consistent anomaly, although a non-specific dicarboxylic aciduria has been reported [Scaglia et al., 1998].
+Free and acylated carnitine are extremely reduced (free carnitine $< 5 \mu$ M, normal 25-50 $\mu$ M) and urine organic acids do not show any consistent anomaly, although a non-specific dicarboxylic aciduria has been reported [Scaglia et al., 1998].
 Diagnosis is confirmed by demonstrating reduced carnitine transport in skin fibroblasts from the patient.
 This is usually reduced below 10% of the value of matched controls.
 There is a correlation between residual carnitine transport activity in fibroblasts and severity of the mutations, with nonsense mutations associated with absent carnitine transport activity.
-However, there is no correlation between genotype and clinical presentation [Scaglia et al., 1998; Wang et al., 1999, 2000a,b, 2001; Amat Di San Filippo and Longo, 2004; Dobrowolski et al., 2005].
+However, there is no correlation between genotype and clinical presentation [Amat Di San Filippo and Longo 2004; Dobrowolski et al., 2005; Scaglia et al., 1998; Wang et al., 2000a; Wang et al., 2001; Wang et al., 2000b; Wang et al., 1999].
 Heterozygous parents of affected children have half-normal carnitine transport in their fibroblasts and might have borderline low levels of plasma carnitine [Scaglia et al., 1998].
 Cardiac hypertrophy has been reported in heterozygotes approaching middle age [Koizumi et al., 1999].
 It is unclear whether this is associated with any health problem.